Get a better understanding of what a Doctor does while you’re on your journey to deciding if Medicine

-In the UK, all medical doctors are required hold a valid license to practice and be registered with the GMC (General Medical Council).
+A medically trained Doctor is a person who is responsible for diagnosing, treating and caring for patients.
+In the UK, Doctors are required to hold a valid license to practice and be registered with the GMC (General Medical Council).

-Working in medicine offers opportunities for an incredible range of challenging and rewarding career options.
-A life as a doctor might mean being based full-time in a hospital, working as a GP in a tight-knit community or even working to influence public health policy.
+Working in Medicine offers opportunities for a range of challenging and rewarding career options.
+A life as a Doctor might involve being based full-time in a hospital, working as a GP in a tight-knit community, or even working to influence public health policy.

-Completing a medical degree is the first step to a medical career and can take between four and six years, depending on whether a student enters their studies straight after A-Levels or as a graduate.
-Intercalating, meaning taking a year out to earn an added degree, would equal taking a total of 6 years to finish med school.
-During the final year of their studies, students must also prepare to take the Situational Judgement Test (SJT), which is required to apply for the Foundation Programme.
+Completing a medical degree is the first step to a career in Medicine and can take four to six years, depending on whether a student enters their studies straight after A-Levels or as a Graduate.
+During the final year of studies, students must also prepare to take a Situational Judgement Test (SJT), which is required to apply for the Foundation Programme.

 Step 2: Foundation Programme (F1- 2)

-At this stage, med school graduates complete a two-year training programme and develop their professional and clinical skills in a practical setting.
-Graduates are now junior doctors, not yet qualified to practice unsupervised but taking on greater responsibility for patient care.
+The next step is to complete a two-year training programme so you’ll develop professional and clinical skills in a practical setting.
+At this stage, graduates become Junior Doctors – not yet qualified to practise unsupervised but taking on greater responsibility for patient care.

-After FT1-2, med school graduates can begin to choose specialties and what comes next depends on their choice of specialty.
-Crucially, there are a few entry points for specialties and further opportunities to sub-specialise, but the following is a rough guide to what further training might look like.
+After FT1-2, Junior Doctors begin to choose specialties.
+Crucially, there are a few entry points for specialties and further opportunities to sub-specialise, but this is a rough guide to what further training might look like:

+- Uncoupled Training.
 This mode of training means a period of core training, followed by competitive entry to further specialty training.
 The majority of hospital physician specialties are uncoupled.
-Uncoupled options include: emergency medicine and psychiatry.
-Forms of uncoupled training programmes are divided into two; core training and ACCS (an alternative core training programme).
+Uncoupled options include emergency medicine and psychiatry.
+Forms of uncoupled training programmes are divided into two: core training and ACCS (an alternative core training programme).

-A form of uncoupled training, where doctors complete a core training programme lasting 2-3 years after their foundation years, before entering specialty training.
-At this time, doctors select an area of medicine in which they wish to specialise in.
-The choices are between; general practice (GPST), surgery (CST) and medicine (CMT).
+- Core Training: CT1 & CT2.
+This is a form of uncoupled training, where Doctors complete a core training programme lasting 2-3 years after their foundation years, before entering specialty training.
+At this time, Doctors select an area of Medicine in which they wish to specialise.
+The choices are between general practice (GPST), surgery (CST) and Medicine (CMT).
 CMT/CST trainees go through various rotations before attaining a specialty training post.